kennykay20/auth-rbac-api/README.md

 1. Build the Docker image:

-- docker-compose build
+- docker compose build

 2. Run the application:

-- docker-compose up
+- docker compose up

 - The app will be available at http://localhost:5284